Efficient Long-Text Understanding with Short-Text Models: Experimental details

-All experiments were done with the \emph{transformers} \cite{wolf-etal-2020-transformers} library (version 4.10.0.dev0) and tracked using the \emph{Comet.ML} infrastructure \cite{CometML}.
-All pretraining and finetuning datasets were provided by the \emph{Datasets library} \cite{lhoest-etal-2021-datasets} (version 1.17.0) and the \SCROLLS{} official repository\footnote{\url{https://github.com/tau-nlp/scrolls}}.
-The datasets inputs and splits remained as suggested by the authors of \SCROLLS{}.
-We trained all models to the maximum number of epochs suggested for each models by \citet{Shaham2022SCROLLSSC} and chose the checkpoint that performed best over the a subset of 1000 samples out of the evaluation set (i.e., post-hoc early stopping) and then evaluated it over the entire evaluation set.
-To perform model selection, for each model-dataset pair we finetuned 9 models with LINEAR learning rate scheduling, AdamW optimized with the default settings, and setting the learning rate to one of $\{2e-5, 5e-5, 1e-4\}$ and the effective batch size to one of $\{8, 16, 32\}$.
-Warmup was fixed at 10\%.
+Our experimental setup is based on the \SCROLLS{} official repository.\footnote{\url{https://github.com/tau-nlp/scrolls}} The datasets inputs and splits remained as suggested by the authors of \SCROLLS{} as well as the suggested number of epochs per dataset.
+To perform model selection, for each model-dataset pair we finetuned 9 models with LINEAR learning rate scheduling, AdamW optimizer with the default settings, and setting the learning rate to one of $\{2\mathrm{e}{-5}, 5\mathrm{e}{-5}, 1\mathrm{e}{-4}\}$ and the effective batch size to one of $\{8, 16, 32\}$.
+Warmup was fixed at 10\% and weight decay at 0.01.
+All code, data, python environment requirements, hyperparameters and scripts required to reproduce our results will be made public upon publication.